RNG Proof of Concept - File Hashing and Draw Integrity

 When an operator runs a certified draw, their entry list is fingerprinted using a cryptographic process called SHA-256 hashing.
-The fingerprint is unique to that exact file.
-Change a single character — a name, a ticket number, a space — and the fingerprint changes completely.
+The hash fingerprint is unique to that exact file structure.
+Change a single character - a name, a ticket number, a space or a single full stop or comma - and the hash fingerprint changes completely.
+Any file can be hashed, and every file in existence has a unique hash value.

-The hash is embedded in the draw certificate and written to the Polygon blockchain before the result is announced.
-If an operator were to alter their entry list after the draw — to swap winners, remove entrants, or adjust ticket numbers — the hash on the certificate would no longer match the file.
+The entry-list hash is embedded in the draw certificate and written to the Polygon blockchain before the result is announced.
+If an operator were to alter their entry list after the draw - to swap winners, remove entrants, or adjust ticket numbers - the hash on the certificate would no longer match the hash on the file.
 The discrepancy would be permanent and publicly visible.

-There is no way to alter a file and preserve its hash.
+There is no way to alter a file and also preserve its hash.

 OCSA does not receive, store or process any entrant personal data.
-The entry list never leaves the operator's systems — hashing takes place entirely within the operator's browser.
-OCSA sees only the hash.
+The entry list never leaves the operator's systems - hashing takes place entirely within the operator's browser.
+OCSA sees and records only the hash value.

 Try it yourself

-We ran a certified demonstration draw for a 1965 Morris Minor Pickup using the example entry list below.
-500 tickets were sold, numbered 1 to 500.
-The winning ticket was number 23, drawn by the OCSA certified RNG and recorded permanently on the Polygon blockchain.
+OCSA recently ran a certified demonstration draw for a 1965 Morris Minor Pickup using the example entry list below.
+500 imaginary tickets were sold, numbered 1 to 500.
+The winning ticket drawn by the Oracle VRF system was number 23, recorded by the OCSA-certified RNG and written permanently onto the Polygon blockchain as certificate OCSA-2026-05-07-3164.

-The certificate records the winning ticket number - not the winner's name.
-The operator cross-references ticket 23 against their entry list to identify and contact the winner.
-This is by design: OCSA certifies the draw, not the personal data.
-The operator publishes the entry list BEFORE the draw on their website and this is the list captured by the hashing procedure and added to our certificate.
-If this published list ever changes you can be confident that the hash will no longer match and it is immediately evident that the list published by the operator is not the same list used for the draw.
+The certificate records the winning ticket number - not the winner's name - OCSA never sees entrant data, it’s not necessary and would require extra GDPR protections.
+The operator cross-references ticket 23 against their own published entry list to identify and contact the winner.
+This is by design: OCSA certifies the draw process, not the personal data.
+The operator publishes the entry list BEFORE the draw, on their website, and this is the list that the hashing procedure captures and adds to the certificate.
+If this published list ever changes, you can be confident that the hash will no longer match, and it is immediately evident that the list published by the operator is not the same entry list used for the draw.

-The entry list hash on certificate OCSA-2026-05-07-3164 matches the file exactly.
+The entry list hash on certificate OCSA-2026-05-07-3164 matches the test file exactly.
 Download the example file (we haven’t changed it since the certification), drag it into the hashing tool, and compare the result to the Entry List Hash on the certificate.
+They will match.

 🔽 [Download the test entry list]